sethyuan/logseq-plugin-reminder/README.en.md

 - A hook function can be set on the block, it gets called on the scheduled time.
 - You need to restart Logseq after changing the settings.

+## Linux

+For Linux users, please refer to [this](https://github.com/sethyuan/logseq-plugin-reminder/issues/2#issuecomment-1613315698) for how to setup for system level notifications.

 ## How to use Hooks

 Write an user function in Logseq, give it a `#.fn` tag.
 Set a `reminder-hook` attribute in the Scheduled/Deadline block to tell the plugin to call this function, see the following example: